Dry Fruits for Babies – When to Introduce and Health Benefits

 What Are Dry or Dried Fruits?

-Dry fruits are dehydrated fruits.
-The water content from certain fruits is removed either through natural or other methods like sun drying or using dehydrators.
-The nutritional content of these fruits remains the same even after dehydration.
+Dried fruits are basically fresh fruits that are dried up.
+Fresh fruits are dehydrated (their water content is removed) either by conventional sun-drying method or by using dehydrators.
+But the nutritional content of these fruits remains the same even after dehydration.
 Dry fruits are popular as they can be stored for much longer than fresh fruits.

 Are Dry Fruits Safe for Infants?

-Health Benefits of Dry Fruits for Your Child
+Health Benefits of Dried Fruits for a Child

 1. Prevent Anaemia

-As a rich source of fibre, protein, zinc, iron, and other minerals, dry fruits can help you baby stack up on energy.
-This will keep them energetic and healthy.
+Dry fruits, being a rich source of fibre, protein, zinc, iron, and other minerals, can provide your baby with energy.
+Including dried fruits in your baby’s diet will keep them energetic and healthy.